farens27/SQL-Stuff/Microsoft SQL Server/Vehicle Accident Analysis/Readme.md

 ## 🔧 Tools
 Microsoft SQL Server 2022 for data analysis - View [SQL Scripts](https://github.com/farens27/SQL-Stuff/blob/main/Microsoft%20SQL%20Server/Vehicle%20Accident%20Analysis/Vehicle%20Accident%20Analysis.sql)

+##  🔎 Findings
+- Most accidents occur in urban areas compared to rural areas
+- Friday has the highest number of accidents with 12,937
+- Motorcycles (>125cc) have the highest average age (10 years), while mobility scooters have the youngest average age (2 years).
+- Old age group vehicles (6-10 years old) have the highest number of accidents, followed by New age group vehicles (0-5 years old) and Regular age group vehicles (over 10 years old) with the lowest number of accidents.
+- Most accidents occur when weather conditions are fine no high winds.
+- Most accidents occur on the right-hand side of the vehicle compared to the left-hand side of the vehicle.
+- Most accidents occur when the journey's purpose is not known

 ## 💡 Solution

 ### 1. How many accidents have occurred in urban areas versus rural areas?